- Create a personal access token

 - Select Add new token.

-- Enter a name and expiry date for the token.
+- In Token name, enter a name for the token.

 - If you do not enter an expiry date, the expiry date is automatically set to 365 days later than the current date.